City of Industry (film): Plot

 Retired thief, Roy Egan (Harvey Keitel), comes out of retirement to help his youngest brother, Lee (Timothy Hutton), with a jewelry heist in Palm Springs.
 Along for the ride are hired muscle, Jorge Montana (Wade Dominguez), and wheelman, Skip Kovich (Stephen Dorff).
 The heist goes down the next day and, thanks to Jorge's scrambling of the police monitors and traffic signals, their getaway is successful.

 In Skip's motel room, his girlfriend, Gena (Dana Barron), voices how little money he will be receiving from the heist.
-At the trailer park Lee and Jorge are having some beers and talking about how much each will make when Skip shoots them.
+At the trailer park Lee and Jorge are having some beers and talking about how much each will make, when Skip suddenly shoots them.
 Roy, who was in the bathroom, hears the gunshots, slams the door on Skip, and runs for it.
 Roy steals a car and heads to Los Angeles where he rents a room and starts plotting.
-He stops at Jorge's house along the way to inform his wife, Rachel (Famke Janssen), about her husband's death and to ask if she knows Skip's whereabouts.
+He stops at Lee's house along the way to inform his wife, Sunny (Tamara Clatterbuck), about her husband's death and to ask if she knows Skip's whereabouts.
 Skip employs Odell and his crew as protection against Roy, and proceeds to deal with his debt to loan shark Harvey (Elliott Gould).
 Harvey is connected with the Chinese mob and Skip convinces Harvey to use his connections to track down Roy, in exchange for more money on top of what he already owes him.

-Roy is found by two members of the Chinese mob and kidnapped but he frees himself, killing his captors in the process.
+Roy goes to Jorge's home and asks his widow, Rachel (Famke Jansen), if she knows Skip.
+He then informs her that Skip killed Jorge.
+Rachel angrily dismisses him.
+At his motel, Roy is found by two members of the Chinese mob and kidnapped but he frees himself, killing his captors in the process.